jlengrand/jlengrand.github.io/_posts/2018-04-23-automating-spotify-proxy-settings.markdown

 * Enjoy!

 This script is run automatically every time I arrive at home or at the office.
 Nothing to do any more.
 Joy!

+<br/><br/>
+If you want more info, you can check out the related [Spotify forum post](https://community.spotify.com/t5/Desktop-Mac/Script-to-change-settings/m-p/4446246#M531825) or [the gist on github](https://gist.github.com/jlengrand/ec2fff0f741ae0a59a7f203d9ffee348).
+<br/><br/>
+See you next time!